verge-io/docs/docs/product-guide/usersgroups.md

 2. Select **Users**.
 3. Select **New**.
 4. Select an ***Authorization Source*** if appropriate (This field will not display if no third-party authorization sources are configured for the system.).
 The default selection of "--None--" creates a user that authenticates directly via VergeOS.
+!!! note "If the authorization source has been configured to auto create users, do not create the user here."
 5. Enter a ***Username***; this will be the user's login name.
 The username must be unique within this cloud (Note: each tenant is a separate VergeOS Cloud).
 6. Select appropriate user ***Type***:
     -   **Normal** - users that will log in to the full UI